janScheible/pocketsaw/README.md

 mvn install
 ```

-## Workflow for using Pocketsaw in a project
+## Workflow for using Pocketsaw in a Java project

 ### Adding of Maven dependency